Friday, December 20, 2024

 *Bridge image not to scale* Barely.

 The wave pool is gentle as these things go.
-The waves come every 20 minutes or so and unless you go all the way into the deep end, they are very manageable, even novice swimmers.
-Plenty of life jackets are available for children and if you are at all anxious about your child, I’d wrap them up in one.
+The waves come every 20 minutes or so, and unless you go all the way into the deep end, they are very manageable, even for novice swimmers.
+Plenty of life jackets are available for children, and if you are at all anxious about your child, I’d wrap them up in one.
 Plenty of lifeguards are surveying the wave pool at all times as well.

-The newly opened Coast Guard themed, Build-a-Boat is a fun little area in front of the wave pool.
-Children, or ultra-competitive parents, can grab a boat shell, build it up with Duplo bricks, and launch it down the meandering race course to see whose boat reigns supreme.
+The newly opened Coast Guard themed Build-a-Boat is a fun little area in front of the wave pool.
+Children or ultra-competitive parents can grab a boat shell, build it up with Duplo bricks, and launch it down the meandering race course to see whose boat is the best.
 The Build-a-Boat area is under a nice canopy of shade as well.
-The canopy is painted like an upside down Coast Guard boat, which is amusing if not also a little alarming.
+The canopy is painted like an upside-down Coast Guard boat, which is amusing if not also a little alarming.
 I guess they hit some rough seas.

 LEGOLAND Florida Water Park Build A Boat